earthly/website/blog/_posts/2021-12-23-golang-command-line.md

  - command line tool
 ---

-I'm an experience software developer learning GoLang by building an activity tracker[^1].
+I'm an experienced software developer learning Golang by building an activity tracker[^1].
 I want a low-effort way to track my physical activity, and building it seems like a fun learning project.
 [Last time](/blog/golang-http/) I built a REST service for storing my workout activities, and now I'm going to make a command-line client for it.

 I want my CLI to work something like this: